Pepper&Carrot: Publication

 In 2016 French publisher Glénat added a bundle with episodes 1 through 11 to their catalog, to print and distribute the comic in France.
 Revoy was consulted to ensure the colours and quality of the print are as he envisioned it.
 The publication has no effect on the license of the webcomic.
 In April 2017 the second volume of the book, including the episodes 12 to 21, was published by Glénat.
 There is also a printed version of the Bretonic version of the first ten episodes by publisher Ar Gripi, as well as a German printed version by publisher Popcom, and a Bulgarian version by Prikazka-Igra.

+In 2023, Revoy particularly highlighted the Nynorsk publication of episodes 1 to 29 by the Norwegian publisher Outland Forlag, who also sponsors Revoy's work.

 Animated films

 In 2016, the Morevna team started a crowdfunding campaign for a motion comic version of episode 6.
 The animation was done based on the original source files with free software like Krita, Blender, Papagayo-NG and RenderChan.
 The film was released in June 2017 under the Creative Commons Attribution 4.0 license.
 Revoy was not associated with the production, but appreciated the project.